 In the spring of 1968 bakers struck, and Danny Berenberg, who had just received his law degree, rushed to the store to replace striking bakers.

 In October 1970 workers picketed the Wayzata Blvd. store protesting the firing of two cooks who reportedly were fired because of union activities.
 Owner Morris Berenberg denied the accusation, even though the two had recently joined the otherwise non-union shop.
 At the same time, the Lincoln Del was slapped with a sex-discrimination complaint brought by the State Human Rights Commission on behalf of Mrs. Nancy Juhl.
 Mrs. Juhl claimed she was being paid less than men in the same job, and that she was fired in retaliation when she filed her claim.

-- The third location was the Lincoln Del South, at 4401 W. 80th Street in Bloomington, near the intersection of Highway 494 and France Ave.
-It opened in 1975, closed in 2000.
+The third location was the Lincoln Del South, at 4401 W. 80th Street in Bloomington, near the intersection of Highway 494 and France Ave.
+It opened in 1975 and closed in 2000.

-But what people remember the most was the food – perfect for the Jewish community that had settled into St. Louis Park, but enjoyed by just about everyone for miles around.
+What people remember the most about the Lincoln Del was the food – perfect for the Jewish community that had settled into St. Louis Park, but enjoyed by just about everyone for miles around.
 In a city where there were several delis to choose from, the Lincoln Del was at the top.

 A couple of vintage menus reveal some interesting items – and a sense of humor.
 Items include:

 - Minnesota Twins – Two char-broiled miniature hamburgers (early sliders)

 - Triple Tootsie – Three separate tasty sandwiches on delicious French rolls, chopped liver, corned beef and pastrami, French fries

 - Scandinavian Treat Platter – freshly opened tin of finest oil-packed King Oscar sardines, potato salad, Bermuda onion,